elastic/elasticsearch-definitive-guide/CONTRIBUTING.md

 ### Contributing documentation changes

 If you have a change that you would like to contribute, please find or open an issue about it first.
 Talk about what you would like to do.
-It may be that somebody is already working on it, or that there are particular issues that you should know about before doing the change.
+It might be that somebody is already working on it, or that there are particular issues that you should know about before making the change.

+Where possible, stick to an 80 character line length in the asciidoc source files.
+Do not exceed 120 characters.
+Use 2 space indents in code examples.

 The process for contributing to any of the [Elastic repositories](https://github.com/elastic/) is similar.
 Details can be found below.